Affiliate links on Android Authority may earn us a commission. Learn more.

 Curved TVs: Do they still exist and should you buy one?

-For a few years, manufacturers touted curved screens as the next big evolution in TVs.
-They were among the most expensive TVs you could buy, in fact, but they never cemented a permanent place in home theaters.
+For a few years, manufacturers touted curved screens as the next major evolution in smart TVs.
+They were among the most expensive TVs you could buy, in fact, yet they never cemented a permanent place in home theaters.
 Their 15 minutes of fame may be over, but what if you still want to give one a try?
 Here’s everything you need to know about the current state of curved TVs.

 We’ll come right out and tell you — there are very few curved TVs to choose from today.
-Samsung is essentially the only manufacturer that still produces them, though curved PC monitors seem to be very popular.
-We’ll give a few reasons why this might be, as well as some general pros and cons.
+Samsung is essentially the only manufacturer that still produces them, though curved PC monitors are increasingly popular.
+We’ll give a few reasons why this might be, as well as some general pros and cons for curved tech.

 What are curved TVs?

 It’s pretty much in the name — we’re talking about TVs that aren’t flat.
 The curved TV trend first kicked off during CES 2013.
-Associated OLED technology was relatively new back in those days, so manufacturers were figuring out the best way to implement it.
+Flexible OLED panels were relatively new back in those days, so manufacturers were still figuring out the best ways to implement them.

-The whole idea of adding a curve came from IMAX.
+The whole idea of adding a curve came from IMAX theaters.
 Their massive panoramic displays mimic the shape of the human eye, in theory immersing you even further in the experience.
-Leaders like Samsung and LG figured you should get the same experience right in your living room.
+TV manufacturers like Samsung and LG figured you’d enjoy the same experience in your living room.

-Unfortunately, it didn’t quite work out that way.
-IMAX projections consume your entire field of vision, something a 55- or even 75-inch TV in your living room could never achieve.
-Most consumers agreed, at least judging by low sales numbers.
-Samsung began shifting away from curved TVs a few years ago.
-The LG OLED Flex could technically be counted as a curved TV, but that seems to be a secondary focus of the product.
+It didn’t quite work out that way, not least because IMAX projections consume your entire field of vision — something a 55- or even 75-inch TV in your living room can never achieve.
+Sales numbers were low, and Samsung began shifting away from curved TVs several years ago.
+Something like the LG OLED Flex could technically be counted as a curved TV, but that seems to be a secondary focus of the product.

 Why haven’t they made a mainstream impact?